 - Be extra cautious of the water temperature.

 Spas and hot tubs are meant to circulate hot water.
 This hot water can pose certain health risks to young children such as dehydration and heatstroke.
 To prevent dehydration and heatstroke, Town and Country Pools recommends keeping hot tub water temperatures below 104 degrees.
 However, be aware that this temperature may still be too hot for young children to tolerate.
 Ensuring your children are comfortable and well-hydrated while spending time in the hot tub is critical.
+Parents should minimize the amount of time their children spend in the hot tub.
+A child’s internal body temperature rises more quickly than an adult’s it can get dangerous, quickly.
+Ten minutes is a safe maximum limit for children.

 - Spas and Hot Tub Covers